-The Company established the Remuneration Committee with written terms of reference in compliance with the CG Code as set out in Appendix 15 to the GEM Listing Rules.
+The Company established the Remuneration Committee with written terms of reference in compliance with the CG Code as set out in Appendix C1 to the GEM Listing Rules.
 The terms of reference setting out the Remuneration Committee's authority, duties and responsibilities are available on both the websites of the Stock Exchange and the Company.
-The primary duties of the Remuneration Committee are to make recommendations to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group; review performance-based remuneration; make recommendations to the Board on the remuneration.
+The primary duties of the Remuneration Committee are to make recommendations to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group; review performance-based remuneration; make recommendations to the Board on the remuneration packages of all Directors and senior management of the Group; and ensure none of the Directors determine their own remuneration.
 The remuneration committee has adopted the operation model where it performs an advisory role to the Board, with the Board retaining the final authority to approve the remuneration packages of individual executive Directors and senior management.